-You can find goldfish supplies and goldfish food in pet stores, or on-line, see: goldfish food and aquarium supplies.
+You can find goldfish supplies and goldfish food in pet stores or online.
+For more information, see: goldfish food and aquarium supplies.

 In properly maintained goldfish aquariums or ponds, goldfish illness is largely preventable.
-Even so goldfish illnesses can occur.
-Goldfish diseases are mostly the same as those that afflict other freshwater fish, symptoms and treatment of goldfish diseases are also similar.
+Even so, goldfish illnesses can occur.
+Goldfish diseases are mostly the same as those that afflict other freshwater fish.
+Symptoms and treatment of goldfish diseases are also similar.
 The main types of fish diseases include bacterial infections, fungal infections, parasites, and protozoa.
-There are also other ailments caused by injury, poor nutrition, or bad water conditions.
+Goldfish are also vulnerable to other ailments caused by injury, poor nutrition, or bad water conditions.

-If left untreated a goldfish diseases can prove fatal to your pet.
-But goldfish are hardy and if treated in a timely manner most will make a full recovery.
+If left untreated, goldfish diseases can prove fatal to your pet.
+But goldfish are hardy, and if treated in a timely manner, most will make a full recovery.
 When treating for a goldfish illness, it is advisable to move the afflicted fish into a hospital tank.
 Using a separate aquarium isolates not only the sick fish but also the disease.
 The tank should have no gravel or plants, and the water will need to be changed regularly.
-If however, the disease is apparent throughout the main tank, it may be best to do the treatments there.
+However, if the disease is apparent throughout the main tank, it may be best to do the treatments there.

 Whether treating a hospital tank or your main tank, read and follow the manufacturer's instructions for any medication.
 Some medications can adversely affect the water quality by destroying beneficial bacteria.
 You may also need to remove the carbon from the filtration system, as carbon will absorb many medications making the treatment ineffective.

 Here is a list of common goldfish diseases, with links for more in-depth information on the Fish Diseases page, where you'll also find symptoms and treatments.